paulcourty/BlackJackRL/README.md

 <br/>

-The script learns an Optimal Value Function, which tells us the expected rewards over time considering the dealer's hand and yours:
+The script learns an Optimal Value Function, which gives us the expected reward over time as a function of the Dealer's and Player's hands:

 ![Optimal Value Function Heatmap](https://github.com/paulcourty/BlackJackRL/blob/main/Optimal%20Value%20Function%203D%20Heatmap.png)